 Yet, I Rise despite the DISTANCE I had to travel every day, morning and evening, to and from school.
 Knox is very far from where I live and went to primary school.
 However, getting into Knox was one of my dreams.
 I was therefore not going to allow distance to defeat me.
-Every morning I had to get up by latest 4.30 in order to catch the bus by 6.00 am in order to reach school at all.
-Because if I missed the bus that was it for going to school that day.
+Every morning I had to get up by latest 4.30 in order to catch the bus by 6.00 am in order to reach school by 7.30.
+Because, if I missed that bus it no school that day.
 I could count on one hand with fingers left the times I missed that bus.
-So I was always on time.
-I wish I could count the number of naps I took on the bus over the years or count the times which I finished homework while the bus stopped to pick up passengers.
+I was always on time.
+I cannot count the numerous naps I took on the bus over the years or count the times which I finished homework while the bus stopped to pick up passengers.

-Every school day I had to leave school by the latest 4.00 pm to catch the bus back home.
-You cannot believe the things that I missed out on because of having to catch that bus home.
-Many days I envied students who lived near and thought that I had lived very hard.
+Every school day I had to leave school by latest 4.00 pm to catch the bus back home.
+You cannot believe the things that I missed out on a school because of having to catch that bus home.
+Many days I envied students who lived near and thought that I had life very hard.
 But the DISTANCE did not defeat me.
 This afternoon I rise, despite the distance that I had to travel to school daily.

 Yet, I Rise despite the DARKNESS that I had to work around most nights.
-I know that 93 percent of Jamaica has electricity in their homes.
+I know that 93 per cent of Jamaica has electricity in their homes.
 But there are still districts without electricity in the homes.
 It is a little embarrassing to admit but my district is one of those.
 The reason is terrain and cost.
-So while we have a magnificent view and we see all the stars at night, our homes are lit by lamps at night.
+While we have a magnificent view of the surroundings, and we see all the stars at night, our homes are lit by lamps at night.
 Lamplight is okay for seeing generally but not so good for reading and writing unless you are close to the lamp.
-So I had to try to get in most of my homework and studying during daylight.
+I had to try to get in most my homework and studying during daylight.
 But then, there was not all that amount of daylight left when I got home from school.
-Then again on weekend, there were chores on Saturdays and church on Sundays.
-So the lamp had to suffice many times.
+Then again on weekend there were chores on Saturdays and church on Sundays.
+So, the lamp had to suffice many times.

 Yet, I Rise despite the DISTRACTIONS of living close to the action.
-I live in reasonable close reach to both Mandeville and Spauldings.
+I live in reasonably close proximity to both Mandeville and Spauldings.
 Getting to school was never a problem.
 Our home got cable TV very early and we had more than 60 channels to choose from.
-As you can suspect I had my favorite programmes that I always wanted to watch.
+As you can suspect I had my favourite programmes that I always wanted to watch.
 Both my mother and father have cars and drive and are engaged in a lot of community, church and other activities.
 They required us as children to be involved with them.
 There was always sometime going on including trips to Kingston on weekends, or to the beach, or to visit friends and sometimes to go to parties.
-Then we go Internet connection and there was the World Wide Web that you could surf.
+We also had Internet connection and there was the World Wide Web on which I could surf.

-I soon came to the realisation that I could not cope with all the school work as well as take part in all the action.
-So I had to decide to cut down on the action because some of it was really distractions.
+I soon came to the realisation that I could not cope with all the schoolwork as well as take part in all the action.
+I had to decide to cut down on the action because some of it was really distractions.
 I cut down on watching TV, particularly during the week during term time.
-I decline to go on several trips, visits, and parties.
-I learned to use the World Wide Web to help me with the school work.
+I decline to go on several trips and visits.
+I deliberately missed out on several parties.
+I learned to use the World Wide Web to help me with the schoolwork.
 Sometimes I was teased for being a bookworm.
 But this afternoon I Rise, despite the DISTRACTIONS that could have kept me away from doing the work that was necessary for the success that I have achieved.

-Yet, I Rise despite the DIFFICULTIES I had in understanding X. As we all know x in algebra represents the unknown factor but which has a definite value.
-Here we know that across the range of subjects done at secondary schools there is in every subject topics and areas which different students have difficulty in grasping and mastering.
-This could be square root or compound interest in arithmetic, quadratic equations in algebra, bearings in geometry, the conjugation of verbs in Spanish, the subjunctive or the predicate in English, photosynthesis or respiration in biology, Newton’s laws of motion in physics, the periodic table in Chemistry, criticism in literature, Ohms law in electricity, types of fabrics in Home Economics or using the circular saw in Woodwork.
-X this afternoon represents the area that graduates looking back this evening are saying, I Rise despite the great DIFFICULTIES I had with understanding X in some subjects.
+Yet, I Rise despite the DIFFICULTIES I had in understanding X. As we all know x represents the unknown factor which has a definite value.
+Here we know that across the range of subjects done at secondary schools there is in every subject some topics and areas which some students have difficulty grasping.
+This could be square root or compound interest in arithmetic; quadratic equations in algebra; bearings in geometry; the conjugation of verbs in Spanish; the subjunctive or the predicate in English; photosynthesis or respiration in biology; Newton’s laws of motion in physics; the periodic table in Chemistry; criticism in literature; Ohms law in electricity; types of fabrics in Home Economics; or using the circular saw in Woodwork.
+Whatever X was, this afternoon I Rise despite the great DIFFICULTIES I had in mastering X in some subjects.

-This evening in Graduating from the revered Knox High School I Rise despite DISTANCE OR DARKNESS, OR DISTRACTIONS OR DIFFICULTIES OR DOUBT OR ANY COMBINATION OF THESE.
+This evening in Graduating from the revered Knox High School I Rise despite DISTANCE, or DARKNESS, or DISTRACTIONS or DIFFICULTIES or DOUBT or ANY COMBINATION OF THESE.
 By the Grace of God, the help of those who love me, perseverance against the odds, I am graduating.
-Yet I Rise.
+Yes, I Rise.